Currently the Office of the National Rail Safety Regulator (ONRSR) is undertaking a number of reviews. These include:

 Review of the legislative framework for drug and alcohol management

-More information is available in the review scope and terms of reference.
+More information is available in the review scope and terms of reference, and in the Proposed Introduction of Urine Testing Fact Sheet.

 Want to know more?